stacksgov/sips/sips/sip-xyz/sip-xyz-bitwise-ops.md

 # Introduction

 Bitwise operations are common in other programming languages.
-Common algorithms, including many used in encryption for example, would be much more difficult to implement without the use of these operations.
+Common algorithms, including many used in encryption, or the ability to set and check flags in a bit field for example, would be much more difficult to implement without the use of these operations.
 When executing a contract using these operations, the common hardware on which miners and nodes are likely to be running can all perform these operations very efficiently -- these are typically single cycle operations.

 # Specification